A Country Star Is Born: Background

-A Country Star is Born was released after Colter had been signed to RCA Victor, with the help of her husband and country artist, Waylon Jennings.
-Jennings co-produced the album, along with Chet Atkins.
-It was her only album for the label, after she would be signed with Capitol Nashville in the mid-1970s.
-The album spawned one single: "I Ain't the One," a duet with Jennings, however the single failed to chart the Billboard Country Chart upon its release to radio.
+Although Colter's husband Waylon Jennings was an RCA Victor recording artist and helped her secure a contract with the label, A Country Star Is Born was Colter's only album for RCA as a solo artist; she would not release another album until 1975, after signing with Capitol Records.
+A Country Star Is Born was co-produced by Jennings and Chet Atkins.
+One single was lifted from the album: "I Ain't the One," a duet with Jennings.
+However, the single failed to chart the Billboard Country Chart upon its release.
 The album consisted of eleven tracks, including cover versions of Patsy Cline's "He Called Me Baby," and Mickey Newbury's "Why You Been Gone So Long."
-It also included compositions written by Colter, which included the lead single.
-The album did not chart the Top Country Albums chart.
-The release was reviewed by Allmusic, and was given three out of five stars.
+It also included songs written by Colter, including the single release.
+The album did not make the Top Country Albums chart.
+It received three out of five stars in a review by Allmusic.